Academy of San Carlos: Building

 The building originally was as the Amor de Dios Hospital, which had closed by the time the School of Engraving decided to move there from the mint building.
 Founding director Gerónimo Antonio Gil took charge of the restoration and remodeling work.
-Artist Javier Cavallari created the Academy's Neoclassic facade, which is embellished with six medallions.
-Four of these represent the Academy's founders: Carlos III, Carlos IV, Gerónimo Antonio Gil and Fernando José Manguino, and the other two are of Michelangelo and Raphael.
+Artist Javier Cavallari created the academy's Neoclassic façade, which is embellished with six medallions.
+Four of these represent the academy's founders: Carlos III, Carlos IV, Gerónimo Antonio Gil and Fernando José Manguino, and the other two are of Michelangelo and Raphael.
 Cavallari also finished the patio, the conference room and the painting and sculpture galleries.
 The painting gallery contains portraits by Ramon Sagredo and the sculpture room contains works by José Obregón and Manuel Ocaranza.

 A number of plaster casts of classic statues from the San Fernando Fine Arts Academy in Spain were brought here for teaching purposes.
-These casts still exist and can be seen on display in the Academy's central patio.
+These casts still exist and can be seen on display in the academy's central patio.
 Some of these statues include casts of statues from the Medici tombs, Moses by Michelangelo, the Winged Victory of Samothrace and Venus de Milo.